hhsu15/advanced_redux/README.md

 Incoming request --> passport --> route handler
 ```

-where the passport does this:
+where in our example, the passport does this:

 ```
 passport strategy1 -> verify user with a JWT